Working with Research Services

 Staff are sometimes hired for their expertise in specific subject areas, but the unit’s policy bandwidth is so broad that what usually matters most is a candidate’s zest for interdisciplinary learning.
 Some background in statistical methods can be helpful but analytical precision is more central to our overall book of business.

 During legislative sessions, most staff assists in producing local government fiscal notes, so an affinity for fiscal analysis and legislative process is a definite plus.
 Experience is also helpful in grant writing, client relations, and a policy-savvy approach to developing research proposals.

 Shorter-term staff and consultants

-We use a variety of means to meet our shorter-term staffing needs, including project or non-permanent positions or by contracting with consultants.
+We use a variety of means to meet our shorter-term staffing needs, including project or non-permanent positions.
 Tasks range from highly specialized skills to entry-level research assistance.
 Core staff often starts out in shorter-term positions.